Plants

 Google Pay™

-Google Pay enables user to pay with card information securely stored by Google without cumbersome process of filling card and payment information on web site.
+Google Pay enables a user to pay with card information securely stored by Google without a cumbersome process of filling card and payment information on the website.

 This example shows how you can process Google Pay payments using our shift4.js.